mautrix/docs/gomuks/installation.md

 linux/amd64, linux/arm, linux/arm64, darwin/amd64, darwin/arm64).

-The release and CI binaries for Linux are statically built and have no dependencies at all.
+The release and CI binaries for Linux are statically built and have no hard dependencies.
 The binaries for macOS require installing libolm, either with `brew install libolm` or by placing `libolm.3.dylib` from the CI in the same directory as the `gomuks` binary.

+gomuks web requires having `ffmpeg` and `ffprobe` in `$PATH` to generate metadata when sending video files.

 Direct links to latest CI binaries: